You are here

 - Disability Services

 - Complaint Form - You may submit a report electronically via the online Complaint Form.
-If you prefer, you may fax or send a hard copy of the form directly to the Title IX office, or to a member of the Title IX Team
+If you prefer, you may fax or send a hard copy of the form directly to the Title IX Team.

 - Call/Email the Title IX Office - The Title IX Office may be reached at 617.879.7052 or firstname.lastname@example.org.